2011 Flat Rock–Trenton tornado: Damage, recovery efforts and studies

 Heavy damage was produced by the tornado in the Sand Mountain region of North Alabama.
 The Sand Mountain Bible Camp, located near Shiloh, was heavily damaged.
 Walker County Emergency Management and Walker County Emergency Services cleared debris from roadways and performed search-and-rescue operations in the Flintstone area; four EMA disaster centers were opened by the agency.
 In Trenton, the tornado resulted in the closure of several stores and businesses. the Trenton Ingles Supermarket remained closed for four months after the tornado, The Moore Funeral Home property was heavily affected by the tornado, although it was later rebuilt.
 In addition to business damage, several rental properties in Trenton suffered some form of damage from the tornado.

 In Jackson County, the tornado impacted Camp Jackson, a child's summer camp.
 The camp remained closed for several years while repairs were done on the property, and Jackson County itself helped with rebuilding efforts.
 In DeKalb County, the Disaster Mortuary Operational Response Team worked to identify victims of the tornado and other tornadoes that struck that day.

-On January 23, 2025, Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma's School of Meteorology published a paper to the American Meteorological Society, where they stated the tornado in Pisgah was an "EF5 candidate" in relation to the EF5 drought that was ongoing at the time of the paper.
-The paper was of the opinion that the EF5 starting wind speed should be 190 mph instead of 201 mph.